 The fifth tab, Research, is the most confusing one.
 With Research, you're able to add particular traits to the items that you craft.
 One example might be increased regeneration of Stamina, Health, or Magicka, but there are many others, and they're all extremely beneficial.

 To apply a trait to a weapon, you need to find a weapon with the trait and research it.
 Research means to destroy it, so be careful with the item that you choose to research.
 This takes ages, hours usually, but it can be sped up with certain items, and it also progresses while you're logged out.
 Once you've researched a particular trait and obtained the necessary materials, you can add that trait to the weapon you craft.

 You can create potions at the Alchemy station, using solvents and reagents that you've found during your adventures.
 To discover different types of potions, you'll have to experiment unless you google it.
 You need to add one solvent and two reagents.
 At first, you will get a message telling you either that the reagents will not react or that you will get a potion with an unknown effect.
 There's no point creating one that won't react, so you need to go for one with unknown effects.

-Crafting this mystery potion will reveal the properties of the reagents you use.
-So, when you create subsequent potions, you'll be able to specify them rather than just guessing.
-The other thing you can do at the Alchemy station is creating poisons, and it works in much the same way, but this time, you get to equip them to enhance your combat abilities.
+Crafting potions will reveal the properties of the reagents you use.
+Thus, when you create subsequent potions, you'll be able to specify them rather than just guess.
+The other thing you can do at the Alchemy station is create poisons, and it works in much the same way, but this time, you get to equip them to enhance your combat abilities.

 YOU MAY ALSO LIKE: